tyagosousa/tyagosousa/README.md

 🎓 Computer Science student at UEPB.

-I am building my career at the intersection of **Artificial Intelligence, Data Engineering and Cloud Computing**, focusing on developing scalable solutions capable of transforming data into business value.
+Passionate about technology, software development, Artificial Intelligence, Data Engineering and Cloud Computing.

-Currently preparing for an internship focused on:
+Currently preparing for an internship focused on AWS, Generative AI and Data Engineering, while building projects that combine software engineering, data and intelligent systems.

+My goal is to become a professional capable of designing scalable solutions, data pipelines and AI-powered applications in cloud environments.

+---

+## 🚀 Current Focus

 - ☁️ AWS Cloud
 - 🤖 Generative AI